naninovel/docs/docs/guide/configuration.md

 Match Screen Width | False | Whether reference scene rectangle width should be matched against screen width.
 When enabled, relative (scene) position evaluation will use screen border as the origin; otherwise reference resolution is used.
 Initial Position | (0.0, 0.0, -10.0) | Initial world position of the managed cameras.
 Custom Camera Prefab | Null | A prefab with a camera component to use for rendering.
 Will use a default one when not specified.
 In case you wish to set some camera properties (background color, FOV, HDR, etc) or add post-processing scripts, create a prefab with the desired camera setup and assign the prefab to this field.
-Use UI Camera | True | Whether to render the UI in a separate camera.
-This will allow to use individual configuration for the main and UI cameras and prevent post-processing (image) effects from affecting the UI at the cost of a slight rendering overhead.
+Use UI Camera | True | Whether to render the UI with a dedicated camera.
+This option is for backward-compatibility and should not be disabled in new projects.
+Expect issues when disabled (eg, constant uGUI layout rebuilds on camera animations).
 Custom UI Camera Prefab | Null | A prefab with a camera component to use for UI rendering.
 Will use a default one when not specified.
 Has no effect when `Use UI Camera` is disabled
 Default Duration | 0.35 | Default duration (in seconds) for all the camera modifications (changing zoom, position, rotation, etc).
 Default Easing | Linear | Easing function to use by default for all the camera modifications (changing zoom, position, rotation, etc).